Recovering Damages for Nerve Injuries in Ada, OK

 Radiculopathy

-Nerve root irritation creates radiating symptoms.
+Nerve root compression produces radicular symptoms.

 Cranial Nerve Damage

-Brain-stem nerve damage can occur with head trauma.
+Damage to cranial nerves can occur with head trauma.

 - Facial nerve damage (Bell’s palsy or facial paralysis)